 Pescatore named it Castel Bonifacio, like the homonym fort in Corsica, which was built by Bonifacio Pisano and was conquered by the Genoese in 1195.
-When the Venetians evicted Pescatore from Crete and Bonifacio fell into their hands, they considered it very important, thus they repaired it and housed the Castellan of Bonifacio.
+When the Venetians evicted Pescatore from Crete in 1211 and Bonifacio fell into their hands, they considered it very important, thus they repaired it and housed the Castellan of Bonifacio.

 In 1230, Bonifacio fort became a target of the rebels participating in the Revolution of Skordilis and Melissinos.
-The rebels, under the commands of the Byzantines, occupied several forts of Crete, but they failed to occupy Bonifacio as they faced strong resistance from the Venetian Cataldo Avonale.
+The rebels, under the commands of the Byzantines, occupied several forts of Crete, but they failed to occupy Bonifacio, as they faced strong resistance from the Venetian Cataldo Avonale.

 Later, however, the fort lost its importance and was abandoned.
 Below the fort the present village was built, which in a document of 1375 is named Casale Prope Castellum, i.e .village near the fort.
 The village changed two more names, Bonifacio Proprio and Nefs Monoface, to conclude with the current name Tsifout Castelli, as it was inhabited by Jews (Tsifout means Jew in Turkish)